S-unya/zero-context/src/pages/blog/IntroductionToGraphQl.md

 The final thing of interest to note is the type declaration for the `points` field in the `GeoShape` type, `[LatLong!]!`.
 The `!` tells us that the value is required or cannot be `null`, but here we are saying that the field must always have a list, which can be empty but none of the values in the list can be `null`.

-That is pretty much it for describing data shapes and relationships; there is one more utility that can help reduce code which is ubiquitous in strongly typed languages - the `interface`.
+That is pretty much it for describing data shapes and relationships; there is one more utility that can help describe data shape expectations - the `interface`.
+Interfaces are ubiquitous in strongly typed languages, but in GraphQL Schema language, they might be a little confusing.

 ## Implementation details

-Interfaces are a way of describing the shape of something without describing the thing itself - like describing a car by saying "it has 4 wheels, an engine, no more than 6 seats and some windows', we can make look at a Tesla and agree that fits that description, and a Ferrari fits that description but we haven't described the actual, "concrete" cars themselves.
+Interfaces are a way of describing the shape of something without describing the thing itself - like describing a car by saying "it has 4 wheels, an engine, no more than 6 seats and some windows', we can make look at a Tesla, and a Ferrari and agree that both fit that description even thought we haven't described the actual, "concrete" cars themselves.

-Interfaces are called "abstract" because they are not used directly, rather we use them to make sure that "concrete" types fit the description, or interface described like a contract.
+Interfaces are called "abstract" because they are not used directly, rather we use them to make sure that "concrete" types fit the description, or interface described.
 When this happens, we say that the concrete type "implements" the interface.
 As an example, let's say that we have a number of different peoples of our lands.
-Let's convert our `Person` type into an `interface` and make some more specific people.
+Let's convert our `Person` type into an `interface` and make some more specific, concrete people `types`.

 ```gql
 interface Person {